Tips Bulletin

 When you use your washing machine to clean your clothes and linens, you would think that the appliance gets cleaned often.
 However, it is possible for mold to build up on the interior of the machine.

-Take advantage of the cleaning power of vinegar for cleaning mold in top loading washing machine by running a cycle with just vinegar and hot water.
+Take advantage of the cleaning power of vinegar for cleaning mold in a top loading washing machine by running a cycle with just vinegar and hot water.

 Natural Laundry Soap